PrimeTimeTran/twitter/README.md

-# CoderSchool FTW -  PrimeTimeNews
+# CoderSchool FTW -  PrimeTimeTwitter

 Created with love by: Loi Tran